Content

 It’s best to keep minoxidil in a room-temperature environment away from excess heat and moisture.
 So don’t put it in your shower, where it’ll frequently get warm and wet.

-Since minoxidil works best with a once- or twice-daily application, it’s good to have a visual reminder to use it every day.
+Since minoxidil works best with once- or twice-daily application, it’s good to have a visual reminder to use it every day.
 So set a reminder on your phone or keep it somewhere you’ll see it.

 Finasteride is another FDA-approved hair loss treatment sold under the brand name Propecia®.